minecraftforum/rules/rules/global/rules.markdown

 * __Redistribution of Mojang Property__

     Minecraft and all associated assets are property of Mojang.
 Redistribution of Mojang owned property (i.e. Minecraft.jar) is not allowed, all posts must remain inline with the [Minecraft Terms Of Service](http://www.minecraft.net/terms).
-Linking to Mojang hosted files is acceptable, eg: resources.minecraft.net.
+Linking to Mojang hosted files is acceptable, e.g.: resources.minecraft.net.

 * __Hate Speech__